Middlesbrough Town Hall: History

+Architecture

 The building is of sandstone ashlar with slate roofs, built around four sides of a courtyard with the main town hall on the north side.
 As well as offices and conference rooms, it contains a still intact, fully restored courtroom and a sizeable theatre.
 The basement crypt also serves as a concert hall.
 It is built in a revived "French Gothic" style, with courtyard elevations in a "Domestic Revival" style.
 It was one of the last large Gothic style town halls to be built in England, towards the end of the 19th century.
 The town hall element has one storey centre with two-storey end pavilions.
 The building features statuary by W. Margeston of Chelsea.
 To the east are a complex of modern civic buildings linked by a bridge passage.

-Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall on 4 June 1956 and the singer, David Bowie, performed in the hall on 8 June 1972.
-From 1 April 1974 to 1 April 1996 the Town Hall also served as the meeting place of Cleveland County Council.